-In this guide, discover our top three tips for successful ATEX product development
+In this guide, discover our top three tips for successful ATEX product design

 Flammable gases.